jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 To administer IBM&reg; Bluemix&trade; DevOps Services (DevOps Services) projects, you must be a project admin or a project owner.
 A project can have multiple admins, but it can only have one owner.

 ##Project owner privileges
-A project owner can do everything that a project admin and member can do and more.
+A project owner can do everything that a project admin and project member can do and more.
 Only project owners can do these tasks:
 * Rename the project
 * Transfer ownership of the project
 * Delete the project